-Table 5 then reports cross-sectional optimal equity injections.
-Here, we assume the regulator invests 200 bn euros, and seeks to minimize aggregate vulnerability to a 50% write-down on GIIPS debt.
-Table 10 only reports the 20 largest banks by equity issue.
+Table 5 then reports the optimal equity injections for each bank.
+Here, we use the scenario in which the regulator invests €200 bn, and seeks to minimize aggregate vulnerability to a 50% write-down on GIIPS debt.
+Table 10 only reports the 20 largest banks, ranked by the size of their equity injection.
 This list consists mostly of Italian, Spanish and Greek banks.
 These banks are not the largest, but the most exposed to the write-down.

 By construction, optimal injection has a very strong correlation with systemicness (.91).
 Correlation with the four components of systemicness is lower: .16 (leverage), .16 (Size), 38 (direct exposure), .21 (linkage).
 This shows that when deciding to inject fresh capital into banks, the regulator should consider all components of systemicness to minimize taxpayers' investment.